Stykrishna/MyMajorproject/README.md

 Contributions to this project are welcome!
 If you encounter any bugs or have suggestions for improvements, feel free to open an issue or submit a pull request.

-For more details on the project, check out the [live demo](https://job-portal-bm9avan.vercel.app)!